 Bursitis is often caused by repeated micro trauma to the shoulder, such as repetitive use of the shoulder joint, or by a single event such as a fall.

 - Gradual onset of your shoulder symptoms over weeks or months.

 - Pain on the outside of your shoulder.

 - Pain may spread down your arm towards the elbow or wrist.

-- Pain made worse when lying on your affected shoulder.
+- Pain is made worse when lying on your affected shoulder.

-- Pain made worse when using your arm above your head.
+- Pain is made worse when using your arm above your head.

 - Painful arc of movement – shoulder pain felt between 60 – 90° of arm moving up and outwards.